Is Librium Addictive?

 Is Chlordiazepoxide Addictive?

+Like other benzodiazepines, Librium is addictive.
 The drug works similarly to alcohol, particularly because of how it affects GABA in the brain.
 The longer a person uses the drug – prescription or not- the more likely they are to develop a physical dependence.

 Physical dependence is usually the precursor to addiction.
 This state refers to a physical need for a drug to feel normal or good.
 When people who are physically dependent on Librium suddenly stop using the drug, they might experience withdrawal symptoms like anxiety, hallucinations, nausea, depression, seizures, drug cravings, and more.

 Due to the discomfort of these symptoms, users may continue to engage in Librium abuse to avoid them.
-Over time, this repeated drug-using behavior can lead to an addiction or drug use disorder.
+Over time, this repeated drug-using behavior can lead to an addiction or drug-use disorder.

 Librium addiction is a chronic and progressive disease that may cause an individual to prioritize their drug use over their jobs, social life, and loved ones.
 This disease can also lead to various long-term health problems, including memory problems, mental illness, and suicidal ideation.
 For this reason, it’s important to only take prescription drugs like Librium with a prescription from a doctor.